ZackWilde27/FlatOut2-HLSLToSHA/README.md

 	float4 var2 = var1 + dirt;

-	// var1 is not referenced beyond this point, so another variable can take its place
+	// var1 is not referenced beyond this point, so another variable can take its place float4 var3 = var2 + lighting.a;
-	// I somehow forgot about this bug when I was working on this patch
-	// I have to add a line in-between to make sure var1 is deleted var2 += 0.0f;

-	// now it can be replaced
-	float4 var3 = var2 + lighting.a;
 	return var3;
 }